Your birth plan

 The earlier you write your birth plan, the more time you’ll have to find out about local services and to speak to midwives about what’s important to you, so it’s recommended that you think about it throughout your pregnancy.

-Some women prefer to go into a lot of detail and others decide to give guidance on a few key aspects that are particularly important to them.
+Some women prefer to go into a lot of detail, while others choose to give guidance on a few key aspects that are particularly important to them.
 It’s entirely up to you how detailed your birth plan is.

 The list below is by no means exhaustive.
-Cherry-pick what’s most important to you, or include other ideas to get everything down that matters to you.
+Cherry-pick what’s most important to you, or include other ideas to get everything down that matters to you during labour and birth.

 To start with, list the names of the people who are going to be involved in the birth, and the roles you want them to play.
 Make sure you include: